hashchange/jquery.documentsize/README.md

 - Run `npm install`.
 (Creates the environment.)
 - Run `bower install`.
 (Fetches the dependencies of the script.)

 Your test and build environment is ready now.
-If you want to test against specific versions of Backbone, edit `bower.json` first.

 ### Running tests, creating a new build

 #### Considerations for testing

-To run the tests on on remote clients (mobile devices), start a web server with `grunt interactive` and visit `http://[your-host-ip]:9400/web-mocha/` with the client browser.
+To run the tests on remote clients (mobile devices), start a web server with `grunt interactive` and visit `http://[your-host-ip]:9400/web-mocha/` with the client browser.
 Running the tests in the browser like this takes a _long_ time, so it makes sense to disable the power-save/sleep/auto-lock timeout on the mobile device.

 #### Tool chain and commands